Jenson Fund 5 – EIS & SEIS

 As at July 2017, Voneus had nearly one thousand customers, and has an intensive business development plan in place to hit 2,500 within two months.
 They now operate in 10 communities from Bedfordshire to Somerset, and are attracting interest from the Midlands and the North.

 The chart below shows the Net Asset Value of the first four SEIS funds and the corresponding EIS funds since launch, to 31 March each year.
-Three companies within EIS fund 3 have received follow on funding (internal and externally sourced) so the net asset value reflects the valuations done on these three companies to establish the price at which the funding should come in at.
+Three companies within EIS fund 3 have received follow on funding (internal and externally sourced) so the net asset value reflects the valuations carried out on these three companies to establish the price at which the funding should come in at.
 Two of the three companies, Hurree Limited and Robo VR Limited, saw their value increase by over 100% on the completion of the further fund raise to a combined total of £3.1 million.

 These are early-stage businesses, which makes this a very high-risk investment.
 By their nature these firms will be more prone to failure than later-stage, more mature businesses.